-3.4 3.4.6 (NCG) 3.4.10 (NCG) Cultural Heritage To require that cultural heritage resources within secondary plan study areas be identified, and any significant resources be conserved.
-To recognize and celebrate the rich cultural heritage of the Region's ethnic and cultural groups.
-Policy 4.2.1.5 in the MOP, 2014 includes a provision for new and renovated community infrastructure that is appropriately designed to support universal accessibility.
-Policy 5.4.1 in the Secondary Plan specifies that conservation of cultural heritage resources will be consistent with Section 4.5 of the MOP, 2014.
+3.4 3.4.6 (NCG) Cultural Heritage To require that cultural heritage resources within secondary plan study areas be identified, and any significant resources be Policy 4.2.1.5 in the MOP, 2014 includes a provision for new and renovated community infrastructure that is appropriately designed to support universal accessibility.
+Policy 5.4.1 in the Secondary Plan specifies that conservation of cultural heritage resources will be consistent with Section 4.5 of the 3.4.10 conserved.
+To recognize and celebrate the rich cultural heritage of the MOP, 2014.
 Section 4 in the MOP, 2014 addresses this policy.
-3.5 Housing our Residents 3.5.4 To require that local municipal official plans and zoning by-laws permit a mix and range of housing types, lot sizes, unit sizes, functions, tenures and levels of affordability within each community.
+(NCG) 3.5 Region's ethnic and cultural groups.
+Housing our Residents 3.5.4 To require that local municipal official plans and zoning by-laws permit a mix and range of housing types, lot sizes, unit sizes, functions, tenures and levels of affordability within each community.
 The mix and range of housing shall be consistent with Regional forecasts, and intensification and density requirements.
-Policy 5.1.1 in the BGSP promotes an appropriate and adequate range of housing choices by type, tenure and affordability level, to accommodate the needs of Berczy Glen residents and workers in a manner consistent with Section 4.1 of the MOP, 2014 and the policies of the Secondary Plan.
-The Berczy Glen community is being planned to meet or exceed a minimum density of 20 residential units per developable hectare through an appropriate mix of housing types and range of low-rise and mid-rise residential units.
+Policy 5.1.1 in the RGSP promotes an appropriate and adequate range of housing choices by type, tenure and affordability level, to accommodate the needs of Robinson Glen residents and workers in a manner consistent with Section 4.1 of the MOP, 2014 and the policies of the Secondary Plan.
+The Robinson Glen community is being planned to meet or exceed a minimum density of 20 residential units per developable hectare through an appropriate mix of housing types and range of low-rise and mid-rise residential units.
 Within each residential land use designation, a density range is specified to ensure appropriate densities are met throughout the Secondary Plan Area to support an overall density of 70 residents and jobs per hectare in the entire New Community Area (Sections 5.1 and 8.2 of the Secondary Plan).
 3.5.5 To require that all new secondary plans include a strategy to implement the affordable housing policies found in this Plan.
 The strategy shall include: a. specifications on how the affordable housing targets in this Plan will be met; b. policies to achieve a mix and range of housing types within each level of affordability; c. policies to ensure affordable larger sized family units; and, d. consideration of locations for social housing developments.
 Section 4.1.3 in the MOP, 2014 contains policies related to an affordable and shared housing strategy to increase the supply of affordable housing including social and assisted housing.
-Policy 5.1.7 in the BGSP further supports the MOP, 2014 by providing provisions for affordable and shared housing.
+Policy 5.1.7 in the RGSP further supports the MOP, 2014 by providing provisions for affordable and shared housing.